0jpaton0/sample_python_work/README.md

 <br/>

-## update_maya_menubar.py
+## qtuidialog

 **Description:**
-Creates a new dropdown menu and adds it to maya's main window
+Creates a qt window with rt click functionaity

 <br/>

 **To Use:**
 1. Open maya 2025 (or a version that is compatible with python3 and pyside6)

-2. Open _GitHub\sample_python_work\scr\update_maya_menubar.py_ in the maya script editor
+2. Open _\GitHub\sample_python_work\scr\qtuidialog\qt_ui_dialog.py_ in the maya script editor

-3. Evaluate whole script and a new menu bar drop down will be added and populated with menu options
+3. Evaluate the script

 _python from script that runs script_
 ```
-tool_bar = ManageToolBar()
+qt_UI_Dialog = QtUiDialog()
+qt_UI_Dialog.run()
 ```

+4. after the dialog opens hit the 'Cube' or 'Camera' button to create an assets in the scene
+5. the dialog tree will be populated with an item basedc on the new asset
+6. rt click on that item to see specific action for that item

 <br/>

 ## draw_folder_structure.py